Neil Fogarty, President

 Most memorable customer story: I sold one of my first custom-shaped memorials to a couple that had lost their son.
 He was my age at the time, and I think working with me helped comfort them.
 She told me I reminded her of her son.
 That memorial meant a lot.
 I tied the taller single tablet to a lower double tablet.
 The double tablet connected to the single through a ribbon of polish left on all edges.
 The Rest of the double tablet was steeled to differentiate the son from the parents.
 Simple yet powerful.

-Michael Morrison, Director of Operations
+Michael Morrison, Director of Sales

 Years at Dodds: 14